RPG Investment Advisory LLC Purchases 34,430 Shares of Park Hotels & Resorts Inc. (NYSE:PK)

 The company also recently announced a quarterly dividend, which will be paid on Friday, April 15th.
 Investors of record on Thursday, March 31st will be paid a dividend of $0.01 per share.
 This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.20%.
 The ex-dividend date is Wednesday, March 30th.
 Park Hotels & Resorts’s dividend payout ratio (DPR) is -2.06%.

 A number of equities research analysts have commented on PK shares.
 Jefferies Financial Group downgraded shares of Park Hotels & Resorts from a “buy” rating to a “hold” rating and cut their target price for the stock from $25.00 to $19.00 in a research report on Wednesday.
-The Goldman Sachs Group downgraded shares of Park Hotels & Resorts from a “neutral” rating to a “sell” rating and cut their target price for the stock from $20.00 to $18.00 in a research report on Tuesday, December 14th.
+StockNews.com started coverage on shares of Park Hotels & Resorts in a research report on Thursday.
+They set a “sell” rating for the company.
+Zacks Investment Research downgraded shares of Park Hotels & Resorts from a “hold” rating to a “strong sell” rating in a research report on Thursday, February 3rd.
 Truist Financial boosted their price objective on shares of Park Hotels & Resorts from $18.00 to $22.00 and gave the company a “hold” rating in a research report on Friday, December 3rd.
-TheStreet raised shares of Park Hotels & Resorts from a “d+” rating to a “c-” rating in a research report on Friday, February 18th.
-Finally, Zacks Investment Research downgraded shares of Park Hotels & Resorts from a “hold” rating to a “strong sell” rating in a research report on Thursday, February 3rd.
+Finally, UBS Group downgraded shares of Park Hotels & Resorts to a “neutral” rating in a research report on Monday, January 10th.
 Three analysts have rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, Park Hotels & Resorts has an average rating of “Hold” and a consensus target price of $21.14.

 Park Hotels & Resorts Profile (Get Rating)